darrenburns/ward/README.md

 This project is a work in progress.
 Some of the features that are currently available in a basic form are listed below.

 * **Descriptive test names:** describe what your tests do using strings, not function names.
+* **Modular test dependencies:** manage test setup/teardown code using fixtures that rely on Python's import system, not name matching.
 * **Powerful test selection:** limit your test run not only by matching test names/descriptions, but also on the code contained in the body of the test.
 * **Colourful, human readable output:** quickly pinpoint and fix issues with detailed output for failing tests.
-* **Modular test dependencies:** manage test setup/teardown code using modular pytest-style fixtures.
 * **Expect API:** A simple but powerful assertion API inspired by [Jest](https://jestjs.io).
 * **Cross platform:** Tested on Mac OS, Linux, and Windows.
 * **Zero config:** Sensible defaults mean running `ward` with no arguments is enough to get started.